thisisadityapatel/deskgenius/README.md

 -   **Real-Time Preview**: Instantly see the changes you make to your desk arrangement, providing immediate feedback and facilitating quick decision-making.

--   **Multiple Models at Disposal**: DeskGenius offers a wide selection of desk models to choose from, with new additions constantly being incorporated to provide you with endless possibilities for your ideal setup.
+-   **Multiple Models**: Wide selection of desk models to choose from, with new additions constantly being incorporated to provide endless conbinations for your ideal setup.

 ## Technologies Used

--   **Next.js**: DeskGenius is built on Next.js, a React framework that provides server-side rendering, easy routing, and optimized performance.
+-   **Next.js**: The project is built on Next.js, a React framework that provides server-side rendering, easy routing, and optimized performance.

 -   **Three Fiber (Three.js)**: Three Fiber is a React renderer for Three.js, allowing the creation of interactive and visually stunning 3D scenes in a web environment.